Arium-Artifex/https-github.com-Arium-Artifex-Arium-Mathematics/README.md

 Full legal text: see [LICENSE](LICENSE)
 Short link: https://creativecommons.org/licenses/by-sa/4.0/

-This combination gives the widest possible academic and open-source collaboration while preserving the originator’s right to control monetisation.
+I aim therefore with this license for the widest possible academic and open-source collaboration but preserve and control any monetisation and commercial interests.

----

-Everything below this line stays exactly as we planned:

-**Core claim**
-Any system governed by thresholds of integrity can be exactly described using integer counters (naturals ♮), Indexes (ℐ), and two terminal states (+1 and –∞) instead of continuous fields or meshes.

-**Current codified axioms**
-AI-1 to AI-33 (latest: Index Hierarchy ℐ₀, ℐₘ, ℐₙ) — see /axioms/

-**Genesis conversation** (redacted)
-Available in /genesis/